doanmandev/odoo-iot-mqtt/mqtt_integration/doc/MQTTIntegrationModule.md

 - Use the connection status and message history fields for troubleshooting.
 - Leverage Odoo’s logging and activity tracking for performance monitoring.
-- Review the `mqtt.signal.history` for a log of all MQTT messages sent/received.
+- Review the `mqtt.publish.signal.history` for a log of all MQTT messages sent/received.

 ## References